crazeddd/LM-Discord/README.md

 ### If not using Docker:
 1. Navigate to the project root folder
-2. Run this script to download dependencies: `pip install dotenv discord.py asyncio requests sentence-transformers`
+2. Run this script to download dependencies: `pip install -r requirements.txt`
-3. Then navigate to the src file and start the bot `cd src; python3 __main__.py`
+3. Then navigate to the src file and start the bot `cd src; python __main__.py`

 ## Using the bot:
 By default replies to @'s but can be configured to respond to other things.